 I have loved socks since I was a child – I love that they can be both beautiful and useful – and I have long dreamed of designing them.
-My hometown of Reading, Pennsylvania, was once a thriving hosiery center, and there is one remaining knitting mill there today.
-I worked with the wonderful people at the mill for about two years to develop men’s and women’s versions of what I consider to be the perfect sock: one made with high-quality, US-grown ringspun cotton combined with just a touch of stretch, a slightly wider band that is not too tight yet still stays up, and elegant, graphic designs in a colorful yet refined palette.
+My hometown of Reading, Pennsylvania, was once a thriving hosiery center, and until very recently, there was one remaining knitting mill left.
+I worked with the wonderful people at this mill for about two years to develop what I consider to be the perfect sock: one made with high-quality, US-grown ringspun cotton combined with just a touch of stretch, a slightly wider band that is not too tight yet still stays up, and elegant, graphic designs in a colorful yet refined palette.

 Much of my inspiration comes from Japanese textiles, which I studied while living in Kyoto, Japan, for a year (I am also an artist and writer), and the name THIS NIGHT comes from a tenth-century Japanese poem I particularly love:

 If only I could show them to someone who knows,

 this moon, these flowers, this night that should not be wasted.

 (trans. by Edward G. Seidensticker in The Tale of Genji)

 In tribute to my hometown and the people who worked so hard to create THIS NIGHT socks, THIS NIGHT donates 50 cents per pair sold through this website to the Olivet Boys & Girls Club of Reading, PA.
 This wonderful organization provides great opportunities and safe, fun spaces for the kids and teens of Reading to go after school and during the summer, and THIS NIGHT is so happy to support it!